allanbutler/allanbutler.github.io/_travel/snowbird.md

 Are you ready to escape the crowds and discover the hidden ski gems of Cottonwood Canyon?
 From Gadzoom to Mineral Basin, there's no shortage of off-the-beaten-path adventures waiting to be explored.
 So pack your gear, hit the slopes, and experience the serenity of skiing in Cottonwood Canyon today.

-Lets get one thing perfectly clear.
-Snowbird has some of best powder on earth.

-## Customizable theme

-The theme can be customized just by changing few variables in **\_config.yml** file.

-## Lightweight

-Since the theme is based on default Jekyll theme, it is very lightweight.
-No JavaScript except analytics is used!

 [![mtn_airplane]({{ site.url }}/img/mtn_airplane.JPG)]({{ site.url }}/img/mtn_airplane.JPG)

 [**Back to Travel**]({{page.link}})